-MR. V. S. AGGARWAL
+Shri V. S. Aggarwal

-Recipient of the Award for Application of Science and Technology for Rural Development - 1994 Born: February 16, 1916
+Recipient of Jamnalal Bajaj Award for Application of Science and Technology for Rural Development-1994

-Aggarwal studied up to Bachelor of Arts and was for long engaged in his family business of monopoly procurement of wheat and rice milling before he migrated to Calcutta after the Partition of India.
+Born on 16.2.1916, Shri Aggarwal studied up to BA and was for long engaged in his family business of monopoly procurement of wheat and rice milling before he migrated to Calcutta after the Partition of India.

-When the Bharat Chamber of Commerce, Calcutta started its rural development programme in 1978-79, V. S. Aggarwal was nominated as its Chairman.
+When the Bharat Chamber of Commerce, Calcutta started its rural development programme in 1978-79, Shri Aggarwal was nominated as its Chairman.
 Rajarampur in Kulpi Block about 65 Km from Calcutta was selected as the venue for the programme.
 This area was saline, rainfed and cyclone prone.
 It was a one crop area of traditional paddy of long duration and low yield.
 On account of lack of winter rains, cultivation in the second season was negligible.
-Senior officers of the Agriculture Department of West Bengal had practically written off this area as a "Black" District.
+Senior Officers of the Agriculture Department of West Bengal had practically written off this area as a "Black" District.